Gd-godz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script 10-mirror_permissions copies the mode of olleh to hello The script 11-directories_permissions adds execute permission to all subdirectories of current directory for owners, group owners and other users
-This script creates a directory with permissions 751
+This script creates a directory with permissions 751 this script 13-change_group changes the group owner to school for the hello file